cocacolachicken/cocacolachicken/README.md

 # I'm Tyler!

-- I'm an aspiring developer based in Ontario
+- I'm an aspiring developer based in Ontario, currently in my senior year of high school
-- I'm in high school, and I'm independently studying philosophy
 - You can reach me on Discord by the username tyler_0313

 <!--